spack/spack-tutorial/tutorial_basics.rst

 Next add Spack to your path.
 Spack has some nice command line integration tools, so instead of simply appending to your ``PATH`` variable, source the spack setup script.
-Then add Spack to your path.

 .. code-block:: console